mlpack/mlpack/doc/user/load_save.md

    - `opts` is an [`ImageOptions`](#imageoptions) that contains image metadata.

    - `opts.Width()`, `opts.Height()`, `opts.Channels()`, and `opts.Quality()`
-     should be set to the desired parameters; see [`ImageOptions` members](#imageoptions-standalone-operators-and-members)
+     should be set to the desired parameters before calling; see [`ImageOptions` members](#imageoptions-standalone-operators-and-members)
      for more details.